-The proposed rule change is substantially similar in all material respects to a proposal submitted by Nasdaq Phlx that was recently approved by the Commission.31 The Exchange believes that this proposed rule change, which is essential for competitive purposes and to promote a free and open market for the benefit of investors, does not raise any new, unique or substantive issues from those raised in the Nasdaq Phlx filing.
-In addition, the Exchange believes that the surveillance procedures of the Designated Markets, coupled with Nasdaq's findings on the IPO-related issues as discussed above, also adequately address potential concerns regarding possible manipulation or price stability within the proposed timeframe.
+The proposed rule change is substantially similar in all material respects to a proposal submitted by Nasdaq Phlx that was recently approved by the Commission.
+31 The Exchange believes that this proposed rule change, which is essential for competitive purposes and to promote a free and open market for the benefit of investors, does not raise any new, unique or substantive issues from those raised in the Nasdaq Phlx filing.
+In addition, the Exchange believes that its surveillance program, coupled with Nasdaq's findings on the IPO-related issues as discussed above, also adequately address potential concerns regarding possible manipulation or price stability within the proposed timeframe.

 For the foregoing reasons, this rule filing qualifies as a "non-controversial" rule change under Rule 19b-4(f)(6), which renders the proposed rule change effective upon filing with the Commission.
-At any time within 60 days of the filing of this proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
-If the Commission takes such action, the Commission will institute proceedings to determine whether the proposed rule change should be approved or disapproved.
+At any time within 60 days of the filing of this proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the

-^{30 &}lt;u>See Rule 5.3(b).
+^{30 &}lt;u>See Rule 19.3(b).